dfds/k8s-monitoring/README-dfds-data.md

 [powershell script](./grafana/Convert-JSONToConfigmap.ps1), and deployed using [azure pipelines](./azure-pipelines.yml).

+## Adding Data Source connection for postgres

+To include a data source connection to a postgres database in the grafana deployment you should include the datasource in [datasource.yaml](./grafana/configmaps/datasource.yaml).
+See `Postgres-Overdue` as inspiration.
+The connection requires the postgres database url and the username and password (read-only user recommended) which are defined in the ADO library `grafana-postgres-datasource`.
+More information can be found in https://grafana.com/docs/grafana/latest/datasources/postgres/

 ### Naming conventions

 Please name your dashboard `dashboard-<name>.json`, where `<name>` is some name you come up with (no